2-Week Family RV Road Trip Through Colorado, Utah & Wyoming: Itinerary and Highlights with Kids

 We only had two days in Colorado Springs, so we aimed for a balance of sightseeing and rest.
 Garden of the Gods really does live up to the hype.
 We stuck to the easy loops, which worked well with kids and the boot-splint situation, and still got a full sense of the giant red rock formations.

-The cog railway up Pikes Peak was another highlight.
+Pikes Peak rises to 14,115 feet and is one of the most accessible fourteeners in the U.S., which is exactly why it works so well for families.
+You can reach the summit by car (but not RV) via the Pikes Peak Highway or by the cog railway—no hiking required—making it a high-altitude experience without high physical demand.
+The views are expansive on clear days, but the weather can flip fast, and the elevation is very real, so this is a short, deliberate stop.
+It delivers big impact with minimal logistics, which is kind of its superpower.
+We used the cog railway to get up to Pikes Peak.
 The train itself is scenic and stress-free since you don’t have to tackle the mountain drive.
+For us, the climb was foggy and snowy, so the views were limited, but nonetheless, magnificent!
 At the summit, though, the thin air hit us hard—our toddler actually needed oxygen from the medics.
 Between that and the cold wind, we didn’t linger.
 The ride back down was relaxed and gave everyone a chance to warm up.

-Before leaving town, we made a quick stop at Cheyenne Cañon.
-Helen Hunt Falls is right by the parking lot, making it a quick win with kids.
-Since our oldest was limited with that boot, we knew our trip would need to adjust to easy and accessible trails, so we had to skip the steep trail up to Silver Cascade Falls.
+Before leaving town, we made a quick stop at Cheyenne Cañon, a steep, forested canyon just south of Colorado Springs with granite walls and flowing creeks.
+A short, paved walk leads to Helen Hunt Falls, a powerful waterfall and overlook, delivering big visual payoff with minimal effort.
+Since our oldest was limited with that boot, we knew our trip would need to adjust to easy and accessible trails.

 Great Sand Dunes National Park

-As if the dunes aren't wonderous enough - we also caught Medano Creek flowing at the base of the dunes - rare, seasonal stream that only appears for a few weeks in early summer, so we were lucky.
+As if the dunes aren't wonderous enough - we also caught Medano Creek flowing at the base of the dunes - rare, seasonal stream that only appears for a few weeks in early summer, which we were lucky to witness.
 Our toddler splashed in the shallow, icy water while the older kids ran back and forth between creek and dunes.
 Easily one of the most unique days of the trip.

 Black Canyon of the Gunnison & Grand Mesa

-Driving west, we stopped at Black Canyon of the Gunnison National Park.
+Driving west, we stopped at Black Canyon of the Gunnison National Park, which is located near the town of Montrose, where the Gunnison River cuts through the Gunnison Plateau between the Rocky Mountains and the Colorado Plateau.
 The overlooks here are easy to access, which worked well with kids and a boot/splint situation.
 Standing at the rim, the canyon feels impossibly steep and narrow, with the Gunnison River cutting through far below.
 It’s not a park where you need a long hike to be impressed—the views hit you right from the roadside pull-outs.

-From there, the road climbed higher into Grand Mesa National Forest, where the landscape shifted completely.
+From there, the road climbed higher into Grand Mesa National Forest, which sits in western Colorado between the towns of Grand Junction and Delta, rising abruptly above the Colorado Plateau as the world’s largest flat-top mountain.
+Here, the landscape shifted completely.
 Instead of sheer rock walls, we were surrounded by alpine lakes and endless aspen groves.
 The temperature dropped, and it felt like stepping into a different season.
 We grilled dinner by the water, pulled on sweatshirts in July, and let the kids run around in the open space.
 After the busier stops earlier in the trip, the Mesa gave us a breather and a quieter pace before continuing on toward Utah.

 Box Canyon Falls Park

-On the way south, we made a quick stop at Box Canyon Falls Park in Ouray.
+On the way south, we made a quick stop at Box Canyon Falls Park, which is located at the southern edge of Ouray in southwest Colorado, where canyon creek cuts sharply into the San Juan Mountains just above town.
 The short walk takes you straight into a narrow slot where the waterfall crashes down through the rock.
 It’s loud, cool, and easy to access—great for a family stop without committing to a long hike.
 The kids were impressed by the sheer noise and power of the water, and the walkway made it simple to get right up close.

 Silverton & Durango (Scenic Drive)